 Applicants from anywhere in the United States will be considered, regardless of race, religion, gender, or sexual orientation.

-Service Dogs for America (SDA) has recently established new guidelines and revised its criteria for assessments and placements, all of which is attached to our Preliminary Application Packet.
+Service Dogs for America (SDA) has recently established new guidelines and revised its criteria for assessments and placements, all of which is attached to our Preliminary Application packet 2017.
 Please review this information thoroughly, as well as the Frequently Asked Questions (FAQs) further down on this page, prior to filling out and submitting a preliminary application.

 Service Dogs for America

 If you are unable to download and/or print the application, please contact our office and we can fax, mail or e-mail the application to you.
 We also encourage any person considering a service dog to please read What Every Caregiver Needs To Know About Service Dogs